 The full Board consists of eleven (11) Directors of whom four (4) are regular executive directors, five (5) are regular non-executive directors and two (2) are non-executive Independent Directors.
 The number of Independent Directors is in compliance with the Philippine regulatory requirement for boards of publicly-listed companies.
-All Directors are evaluated and nominated by the Nomination and Election Committee as having met the criteria and gualifications in accordance with regulatory requirements and Good Governance Guidelines for the Board of Directors on tenure policy, term limits and service to other boards.
+The Board represents a mix of highly qualified individuals of such stature and experience in industry, finance, business and operations which enable them to effectively participate in Board deliberations.
+All Directors were evaluated and nominated by the Nomination and Election Committee as having met the criteria and qualifications in accordance with regulatory requirements and Good Governance Guidelines for the Board of Directors on tenure policy, term limits and service to other boards.
 All non-executive Directors and executive Directors including the CEO are subject to election or re-election annually at the Annual Shareholders' Meeting.
-The procedures, process adopted and criteria are defined in your Company's SEC Annual Corporate Governance Report and available in the Company's website.
-Your Company discloses to the PSE and subsequently in its website the nominations and due dates for submission of such nominations.

-The number of Board seat memberships held by your Company's Directors are in consonance with best practices espoused by the ASEAN Corporate Governance Scorecard.
-No individual Director nor Independent Director has simultaneously served in more than five (5) boards of PLCs.
-Moreover, your Company's executive directors do not serve on more than two (2) boards of listed companies outside of parent DMCI Holdings Inc.'s group.
-Board profile with concurrent directorships held are fully disclosed in the SEC 20-IS, Definitive Information Statement and Integrated Annual Report.
+The number of Board seat memberships held by the Company's Directors are in consonance with global best practices espoused by the ASEAN Corporate Governance Scorecard.
+One of its non-executive Independent Directors has prior extensive work experience in the coal mining and energy industries.
+No Director has simultaneously served in more than five (5) boards of PLCs.
+Moreover, the Company's executive directors do not serve on more than two (2) boards of listed companies outside of its parent DMCI Holdings Inc.'s Group.